-What kinds of cases does the Court consider?
+What kind of cases does the Court consider?

 What is the role of the Chief Justice?

 The Chief Justice sets the agenda and chairs meetings of the justices where they decide what cases to accept, and he presides over the court’s oral arguments.
-When he is in the majority in a particular case, the Chief Justice assigns the majority opinion to another justice to write, or he can decide to write it himself.
+When he is in the majority in a particular case, the Chief Justice assigns the majority opinion to another justice to write, or he can Supreme Court: Q & A 2 decide to write it himself.
 (When the Chief Justice is in the minority, the most senior justice in the majority assigns the opinion.)

 As de facto head administrator of the federal courts, the Chief Justice appoints various officers of the court and members of boards and committees.
 He also authors an annual report.
 As head of the Judicial Conference, he leads efforts to lobby Congress on behalf of the courts regarding judicial pay, any need for additional judicial seats in a particular court, and courthouse construction and repair.